sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ## Windows Defender Application Guard
 To learn more about hardware requirements for Windows Defender Application Guard, see [Windows Defender Application Guard hardware requirements](OEM-app-guard.md).

+## Windows Defender System Guard

 ## Windows Hello
+Window Defender System Guard provides advanced protection for Windows Hello by hardware isolating Windows Hello’s biometric capabilities and the user’s biometric data.
 To learn more about Windows Hello, see

 ## Related topics
 - HLK tests